Shidigital/100-days-of-code/rules.md

 # Rules of the 100 Days Of Code Challenge

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### *I will code for at least an hour every day for the next 100 days.
+Since my main work is on a ship with 2week/2week shift, on hard work days or no internet when it is required to go on, there it will be ok to not code, but then I have to code more hours on another day in my next free shift.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+1. Januar, 2018.

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I will tweet about my progress every day, when I have internet access. -> using the hashtag #100DaysOfCode
-2. If I code at work, that time won't count towards the challenge.
+2. I will push code to GitHub every day so that anyone can see my progress, when I have internet access.
-3. I will push code to GitHub every day so that anyone can see my progress.
+3. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress, when I have internet.
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+4. I will work on real projects, facing real challenges, when I have free shift.
+On the ship tutorials and more easy to do stuff will be ok, depending on how much other work I have.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+5. Days I can not work properly in my workshift, will make holes into this, but they will be put at the end of the challenge, so overall it will be 100 days.

 ## Ideas to make this challenge more effective